Mother Would Know

 The answer is [drumroll!!!!] – it depends.

-If the hot sauce contains fruit, vegetables, or eggs, such as sriracha mayonnaise, then it should be refrigerated.
+If the hot sauce contains fruit, vegetables, or eggs, such as sriracha mayonnaise or homemade sriracha dipping sauce with mayonnaise, then it should be refrigerated.

-On the other hand, if it contains only chilis in any form, vinegar, garlic, salt, xanthan gum (a thickening and stabilizing agent) and preservatives such as potassium sorbate and sodium bisulfite, such as “regular” sriracha or tabasco, then it can be kept unrefrigerated, in a cool, dry place.
+On the other hand, if it contains only chilis in any form, vinegar, garlic, salt, xanthan gum (a thickening and stabilizing agent) and preservatives such as potassium sorbate and sodium bisulfite, such as “regular” sriracha or tabasco, then you can leave it unrefrigerated, in a cool, dry place.

 Note that if you leave any hot sauces unrefrigerated, their color may darken over time.
 The Kitchn lists unrefrigerated hot sauces as having a 3-year shelf life, but that is just an estimate.
 One source claimed that refrigerating vinegar-based hot sauces (that do not contain fruits, vegetables or eggs) weakens their flavor.